Boostcom/bl-api-v3/source/includes/bl-api/v3/55_offers_admin.md

     '
 ```

-> When successful (200), returns IDs of offers that have been cloned
+> When successful (200), returns IDs of offers that were created by cloning

 ```json
 {